-Compared to other engineering disciplines, software engineering projects are more difficult to manage and deliver due to the intangible nature of software, the lack of a software standard process, and the rapid pace of technological advancement.
-The fact that end users or stakeholders/customers often don’t know what they want, compounds the problem.
-This is one reason having a prototype or a mock up helps to expedite and create clarity around the solution or end result product.
+Different project approaches (design, test, build), software development projects present unique challenges.
+Complexities arise around managing and delivering due to the intangible nature of software, the lack of a software standard development process, and the rapid pace of technological advancement.
+With these types of projects, end users, stakeholders, and customers often don’t know what they want ahead of time.
+Once they visualize what has been created stakeholders sometimes decide it won’t meet their needs.
+This tumultuous project environment compound the complexity of software delivery.
+These are some of the reasons having a prototype or a mock up of the solution, helps to expedite and create clarity around the solution or end result product.

-The key criteria used to determine the successful outcome of engineering projects are also applicable to software ones — they should be delivered on time, budget and quality, as well as meeting users expectations.
-But software projects have a poor track record of delivery –research by Standish group in 2011 says that only 28 percent of projects succeed, while 23 percent are cancelled and 49 percent are challenged (very late, over budget or missing features…or all of these issues combined).
+There are similar complexities with engineering projects.
+The same criteria used to determine the successful outcome of engineering projects can be applied to software development: Both types of projects should be delivered on time, on budget, and on quality.
+Software development projects and engineering projects should both meet the end users’ expectations.
+Unfortunately, software projects have one of the poorest track records of delivery; research by the Standish Group in 2011 says that only 28 percent of projects succeed, while 23 percent are canceled and 49 percent are challenged (very late, over budget, or missing features . . . or all of these issues combined).

-From a technical perspective
+Approaches to Improving Successful Delivery

-Developing software in an iterative fashion can be helpful in reducing the risks inherent in software development.
-High risk items need to be tackled early in the development process.
-Architecture is fundamental to a system (particularly large systems), so an architecture baseline should be produced early in the development process.
-When developing iteratively, this should be produced in an early iteration.
-The architecture should do what is expected based on the customer requirements.
-One has to be careful that software developers do not start “gold plating” their solution with features they think the user or system might need in the future.
-This usually adds unnecessary complexity.
-Keep it simple and basic.
+A great approach in software development is to build the solution in an iterative fashion.
+This is highly helpful in reducing the risks inherent in development and provides early views and reviews with customers/stakeholders who can provide insight, scope changes and ensure there are no surprises at the end of the project.
+Complex or high-risk items should be addressed early in the development process.
+Establishing a solid foundation or architecture is critical to a solid system, especially if the idea is to continue to scale or build upon the initial solution.
+Starting with a solid architecture is even more important for large systems.
+It is a good practice to create and document an architecture baseline early in the development process.
+When developing iteratively, this architecture should be produced within the early iterations, enabling the team to ensure that the foundational tables, structure, code base, and other key architecture points are leveraged so that the final solution will not outgrow it’s platform.
+In software development, the architecture should support the customer requirements, however the developers should not start “gold plating” their solutions with features they think users or systems might need in the future, which usually adds unnecessary complexity.
+Keep it simple and basic; scale later as budget, scope or new features/functionality are requested and approved.